Do I need income protection?

 Income protection insurance can pay out up to 70% of your gross annual income and you choose how much you want to cover.
 Bear in mind that your premiums are going to be higher if you want to protect the full 70%.

 There's also the option of looking at cover for employment benefits in kind (P11D benefits) such as private health insurance or a company car.

-Typically, the lower the amount of cover you're seeking, the lower the premium.
-What's more, if you're seeking to protect 70% of income and/or P11D benefits, your choice of insurers will be more restricted.
+But to be honest, if you're looking to cover 70% of your income and/or P11D benefits, your choice of insurers will be limited.

 - The deferred or wait period is how long you have to wait before a policy pays out.
 This could be from back-to-day-one to 112 weeks